-The Commission recognises that such clauses can be pro-competitive because, for example, they give a guarantee of sales to the supplier and a guarantee of continuous supply to the buyer.
+However, the Commission also recognises that such clauses can be pro-competitive because, for example, they give a guarantee of sales to the supplier and a guarantee of continuous supply to the buyer.
 As such, provided non-compete clauses do not have a duration exceeding five years, they may benefit from safe harbour protection under the Vertical Block Exemption (if the other criteria for its application are met).
+Non-compete obligations that are tacitly renewable beyond a period of five years are not covered by the Vertical Block Exemption.
 If the criteria for the application of the Vertical Block Exemption are not met, non-compete clauses may nevertheless fall outside the scope of article 101(1) or, alternatively, may satisfy the conditions for exemption under article 101(3), depending on the market positions of the parties, the extent and duration of the clause, barriers to entry and the level of countervailing buyer power.

-Post-term non-compete provisions are subject to a similar analysis and those with a duration of no more than one year following termination of the contract will benefit from the safe harbour under the Vertical Block Exemption, provided certain criteria are satisfied.
+Post-term non-compete provisions are subject to a similar analysis and those with a duration of no more than one year following termination of the contract will benefit from the safe harbour under the Vertical Block Exemption, provided certain other criteria are satisfied.

-38 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products or a full range of the supplier's products assessed?
+42 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products or a full range of the supplier's products assessed?

-The Commission considers such clauses to be akin to non-compete clauses, effectively restricting the ability of the buyer to stock products competing with the contract products (see question 37).
-They are therefore subject to a similar antitrust assessment.
+The Commission considers such clauses to be akin to non-compete clauses, effectively restricting the ability of the buyer to stock products competing with the contract products (see question 41).
+They are, therefore, subject to a similar antitrust assessment.
 In particular, the Commission identifies as equivalent to a non-compete obligation, the following:

-- obligations on the buyer to purchase 80 per cent or more of its requirements of the products in question from the supplier; - obligations to purchase minimum volumes amounting to substantially all of the buyer's requirements (quantity forcing); - obligations to stock complete ranges of the supplier's products; and - various pricing practices including quantity discounts and nonlinear pricing (under which the more a buyer buys, the lower the price per item). - 39 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed.
+- obligations on the buyer to purchase 80 per cent or more of its requirements of the products in question from the supplier; - incentives or obligations agreed between the supplier and the buyer make the latter concentrate his purchases to a large extent with one supplier (quantity forcing), which take the form of: - obligations to purchase minimum volumes amounting to substantially all of the buyer's requirements; - obligations to stock complete ranges of the supplier's products; and - various pricing practices including quantity discounts and nonlinear pricing (under which the more a buyer buys, the lower the price per item).